 Eves of Great Feasts 6:30PM

 Other Services and events as published in the Parish Calendar: here.

-We're opening up a bit more.
-We're now permitted 50% capacity people for each service.
-We're back to our regular schedule of Great Vespers Saturday night and Divine Liturgy on Sunday morning, while still practicing Social Distancing (6 feet and masks, etc).
+We are now fully open.
+We're back to our regular schedule of Great Vespers Saturday night and Divine Liturgy on Sunday morning,

 Through the prayers of St. Herman, Lord Jesus Christ have mercy on us!